ashfaq1701/temporal_walk/README.md

 ) -> List[List[Tuple[int, int64_t]]]:
 ```

-Similar to get_random_walks but includes timestamps with each node in the walks.
+Similar to get_random_walks_with_specific_number_of_contexts but includes timestamps with each node in the walks.
 Uses parallel processing with hardware concurrency.
 In this function the number of contexts remain fixed.
 The number of walks can vary based on their actual lengths after sampling.

 Parameters